JustBlackBird/gulp-phpcs/README.md

 This option is equivalent to Code Sniffer `-s` option.

+#### options.colors

+Type: `Boolean`

+Pass colorized output of Code Sniffer to reporters.

+This option is equivalent to Code Sniffer `--colors` option.

+**Warning**: This options is only compatible with 2.x branch of Code Sniffer.

 ### phpcs.reporter(name)

 Loads one of the reporters that shipped with the plugin (see below).